 If you exercise, it will be much easier for you to work out as you will have someone to exercise with and this will also help you manage your weight.

-Finally, do consult your doctor about what else needs to be done before your surgery; and if there is anything your family can do, ask them because they love you.
+Finally, do consult your doctor about what else needs to be done before your minimally invasive surgery and if there is anything your family can do, ask them because they love you.